 I already had the coronavirus?

-The Centers for Disease Control and Prevention says vaccination should be offered to people regardless of whether they had a previous infection.
+The CDC says vaccination should be offered to people regardless of whether they had a previous infection.
 We are still learning how long immunity to the coronavirus lasts after an infection or a vaccination.
-Typically, an infection causes better immunity than a vaccine, but not always — the vaccines for tetanus and the human papillomavirus, for example, offer better protection than recovering from a natural infection.
+There is some evidence that vaccines trigger a stronger immune response than recovering from an infection.

 I have covid-19 now?

-It’s best to wait to be inoculated until you’ve recovered from your illness and have met all the criteria to end self-isolation to avoid spreading the infection to others.
+It’s best to wait to be inoculated until you have recovered from your illness and have met all the criteria to end self-isolation to avoid spreading the infection to others.
 There is no recommended minimum interval to get vaccinated after you’ve recovered.

-I’m pregnant, plan to get pregnant soon or I’m breastfeeding?
+I’m pregnant, plan to get pregnant soon or breastfeeding?

 The American College of Obstetricians and Gynecologists says a conversation with a clinician may be helpful but should not be required.
 Pregnant people who get infected with the coronavirus are at greater risk of death and severe illness than those who are not pregnant, even as the overall risk remains small.

 The Pfizer-BioNTech and Moderna vaccines do not contain live virus or any enhancers to boost an immune response and are not thought to be a risk to the breastfeeding infant.
 They do not alter human DNA in people who get it and cannot cause genetic changes.
 Also, this type of vaccine breaks down quickly and doesn’t enter the nucleus of the cell.

 People who have mild allergies to food, pets, environment or latex can get the Pfizer-BioNTech, Moderna or Johnson & Johnson vaccines.